AWS Regions and Availability Zones

-AWS has many data centers on various geographic locations on this earth.
+AWS has many data centers in various geographic locations on this earth.
 AWS has categorized them into the regions and then further in availability zones.

-But AWS does not keep a single data center in a region, instead, it keeps multiple datacenters inside a region and those data centers are further grouped together to make an Availability Zone.
+But AWS does not keep a single data center in a region, instead, it keeps multiple data centers inside a region and those data centers are further grouped to make an Availability Zone.

 It means that a Region can have multiple Availability Zones and each Availability Zone can further have one or more datacenter.

 An Availability Zone can be considered as a collection of one more data center inside the same region.

 - All AZs within the same region are interconnected with high internet bandwidth and low latency networking.

 - Each AZ is physically separated by another AZ within the same region, but all AZs are within 100 KM of each other.
 This guarantees that failure of any one AZ due to any natural crisis such as flood, thunderstorm, earthquake, or any human error would not affect the other one.